 \section{Reducible and structured functions}

-In this section we adapt Walsh's notion of a structured function and a corresponding inverse theorem to our context.
-Informally, a function is reducible with respect to a system if its shifts can be approximated by shifts arising from reductions of this system, uniformly over Følner sets that are not too large.
-A function is structured if it is a linear combination of reducible functions. \begin{definition} Let $\bfg=(g_{0},\dots,g_{j})$ be a system, $\gamma>0$ and $N \in \N$.
-A function $\sigma$ bounded by one is called \emph{uniformly $(\bfg, \gamma, N)$-reducible} (in symbols $\sigma\in\Sigma_{\bfg, \gamma, N}$) if for every Følner set $I$ with $\varphi_{\gamma}(\lfloor I \rfloor) \leq N$ there exist functions $b_0, \dots, b_{j-1}$ bounded by one, an arbitrary finite measure set $J \subset \Gamma$ and some $a\in\Gamma$ such that for every $l \in I$
+In this section we adapt Walsh's notion of a structured function and a corresponding inverse theorem to the context of amenable groups.
+Informally, a function is reducible with respect to a system if its shifts can be approximated by shifts arising from reductions of this system, uniformly over \folner{} sets that are not too large.
+A function is structured if it is a linear combination of reducible functions.